zbirobin/game-of-ethic/choice1-2.md

 ---
 layout: page
-title: Good choice,
+title: Was it the right choice?
-subtitle: you are the best
+subtitle: Will you change your mind?
 ---

 <head>